-University of West Florida is a public, state school in an suburban setting in Pensacola, Florida.
+University of West Florida is a public, state school in a suburban setting in Pensacola, Florida.
 UWF was founded in 1963 and now enrolls around 13,075 students a year, including 9,635 undergrads.
+UWF provides on-campus housing for students.
+Most students live in off campus housing.

 |Overall Acceptance Rate||58%|